Lake Bronson Adventure Race

 When will we get course maps?
 What will they look like?

-Your primary race map will be given to you when you check in on race morning between 7:45-8:30a.
-We encourage teams to arrive earlier because that will give you more time to plan.
+Otherwise, you may pick up race maps at check-in (between 7:45-8:30 on race morning).
+If you get your maps first on race morning, we encourage teams to arrive earlier because that will give you more time to plan.
 Each team will receive a set of laminated maps.
 Race maps will be USGS topographical maps with certain features added.

 I don't have a clue how to navigate with a map and compass, should I learn?